noizhardware/audioand/README.md

 - AD envelope speed (millisec)

 **_OUTPUTS:_**
-- audio~ out
+- 3x audio~ out
 - envelope / numeric (0-1)
 - envelope~ (0-1)

 The abstraction has 11 "a" in its name just to have all the inlets and outlets not too crammed.
+Also, 11 is a prime number.
+You gotta love prime numbers.
+Seriously.